Bilaspur, Himachal Pradesh: Geography

 Bilaspur is located at 31.33°N 76.75°E, with an average elevation of 673 m.
 It is situated on the foot of the Bandla Hills, along the left bank of river Sutlej which forms picturesque landscape here owing to creation of Govind Sagar Dam on it.
 It is the first major town after entering Himachal Pradesh on the way to Manali.

 Climate

-Bilaspur experiences warm summers and cool winters but is protected from the temperature extremes of the surrounding mountains by its situation in a valley.
+Bilaspur experiences warm summers and cool winters but is protected from the extremes temperature of the surrounding mountains by its situation in a valley.
 The monsoon, from July to September, is a period of high rainfall.
 From October to November, the lake is completely full.
 The highest temperature months are May and June when the temperature is typically around 37 C and 38 C, sometimes exceeding 40 C.

 Demographics

 As of the 2001 Indian census, Bilaspur had a population of 13,058.
 Males constituted 56.25% of the population and females 43.75%.
-Bilaspur has an average literacy rate of 91%, higher than the national average of 74%.
+Bilaspur has an average literacy rate of 91%, which is higher than the national average of 74%.
 10% of the population is under 6 years of age.
 Most people here live in the city or commute from nearby suburbs and rural areas for work.
 Most people work in services sector here.